rocky-linux/documentation/RL_docs_git_workflow_one.md

 ## Working On Documentation

 Now that we have our environment setup in a way that works, we are ready to do some work.
 We don't, however, want to make changes to our local main branch.
 Instead, we want to create a branch for our work so that if it takes multiple days to complete, we can still keep the upstream and origin in sync with each other.
-When we are done with our work, we can then merge it back into our main and submit a PR, staging this all with Tig.
+When we are done with our work, we can then merge it back into our main and submit a PR staging this all with the tool (tig, gui, git) that you are most comfortable with.
 Here we go!

 ### Creating a Branch and Adding a Document